 If there is one trending topic that almost everyone is steering their ships towards for 2021, it is ‘low risk’.
 Without risk, there cannot be reward but that doesn’t mean there aren’t opportunities to assist you in getting your investment momentum rolling again, or even for the first time.

-2020 handed the financial industry some challenging complexities through all the major events that shook the world, paving a path of uncertainty for many leading into the year ahead.
+2020 handed the financial industry, especially those in top finance jobs, some challenging complexities through all the major events that shook the world, paving a path of uncertainty for many leading into the year ahead.
 However, it is important to understand that a successful investor is not one who stops and quivers at the fear of obstacles but rather someone who anticipates challenges in good or bad conditions and keeps moving forward regardless.
 With that said, it doesn’t mean we should armour up, hop on horses, grab swords and charge into investment opportunities with revenge for 2020 in sight, rather, you should focus on the more sensible approach which is protecting your capital whilst allowing it to work for you in cunningly selected financial instruments and portfolios.

 What is investment risk?